CivicActions/accessibility/pages/help.md

 * [Search the site](/search)
 * Visit our [guide](/guide) and [playbook](/playbook)
-* Message @accessibility-team in CivicActions Slack
 * [Start a discussion](https://github.com/CivicActions/accessibility/discussions)
 * Email <accessibility@civicactions.com>
+* Working for CivicActions already?
+Message @accessibility-team in the CivicActions Slack